cdelgehier/oio-docs/doc/source/sdk-guide/java_example.rst

       OioUrl url = OioUrl.url(ACCOUNT, CONTAINER);
       client.deleteContainer(url);

-You can not delete a container if it still holds objects, if you try to do so a ``ContainerNotEmptyException`` exception is raised.
+You cannot delete a container if it still holds objects, if you try to do so a ``ContainerNotEmptyException`` exception is raised.

 Note that if you try to delete a non-existent container, a ``ContainerNotFoundException`` exception is raised.